canonical/design.ubuntu.com/audiences/index.md

 A central setting on this sliders means the communication a mix of Consumers and Enterprise users.
 Often, a home page might have traffic for both consumer and enterprise users, but subsidiary pages would have a narrower audience.

 Use this central position rarely!
-It’s better to speak either to consumers, or to the enterprise, than to try and accommodate both in one work.
+It&#8217;s better to speak either to consumers, or to the enterprise, than to try and accommodate both in one work.

 <a href="examples?metadata=audience-consumer+audience-enterprise" title="Examples of both consumer and enterprise audience">Examples of both consumer and enterprise audience&nbsp;&rsaquo;</a>